Weaving...

 This isn’t a feature.
 It’s the structural reason the network grows.
 The cooperative principles — transparency, bilateral scoring, democratic governance — aren’t ideology.
 They’re why the data is honest.
 Extractive platforms produce adversarial data.
 Cooperative platforms produce clean data.
 Self-interest and collective good point in the same direction.
 That’s the design.

-The A2A Protocol shipped in 2026 — an open standard governed by the Linux Foundation, with Google, Microsoft, AWS, Cisco, and Salesforce on the steering committee.
+The A2A Protocol shipped in 2026 — an open standard governed by the Linux Foundation, with the dominant cloud and enterprise platforms on the steering committee.
 It defines how agents communicate.
 It works.

 But there’s no directory.
 No way to know who’s out there, what they deliver, whether you can trust them.
 The A2A roadmap itself calls curated registries “critical missing infrastructure.”